Respiratory Syncytial Virus (RSV)

 • Your opinion or preference

 There are no medications used to treat the virus itself.
 Care of a baby with RSV involves treating the effects of the virus on the respiratory system.
-Because a virus causes the illness, antibiotics are not useful.
+Because a virus causes this illness, antibiotics are not useful.

 Treatment may include: